-On a conference call with reporters Tuesday, Sanders said "personal issues" caused his misstep.
-He said he has "been dealing with a lot of stuff, just with life and family and a lot of issues going on."
+Sanders announced July 22 that he was leaving the team and seeking treatment.
+The NFL suspended him the next day without pay.
+Sanders said "personal issues" caused his misstep and added that he was dealing with "a lot of stuff, just with life and family and a lot of issues going on."